iOSGuide/installing-trollstore-misaka/README.md

 # TrollStore 2 Installation Guide via Misaka TrollStore 2 Installer Without Jailbreak

+Install TrollStore 2 using the Misaka TrollStore 2 Installer with the step-by-step guide, without jailbreak and without using a PC on your iOS device.
+This TrollStore 2 installation method utilizes the Misaka tweak manager, which supports iOS/iPadOS 16.2 to 16.5 and 16.6b1 to 17.2.\

 ![Cover Image](link_to_cover_image)

 ## Misaka Tweak Manager for TrollStore 2